PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 - **error**
   - **Type:** `Function`
   - Handles failed payment processing within the iFrame.
-  - The merchant's website should display an error message based on the `msg` parameter in PayBy's response to inform the user of the specific issue.
+  - The merchant's website should display an error message based on the `msg` parameter in Botim Money's response to inform the user of the specific issue.

 ### Redirect URL